-If you’ve ever relied on a doctor or an airplane pilot, then you know there’s a lot at stake over whether or not they’re truthful in saying that they’re capable of staying awaking and performing cognitive functions.
+Y: If you've ever relied on a doctor or an airplane pilot, then you know there's a lot at stake over whether Don is telling the truth about how tired he feels.

-However, after having our participants perform a few cognitive tasks, we found that both Don and Bob were having equal trouble performing some pretty basic tasks.
+Y: These cognitive performance tests show that you and Bob are having equal trouble performing some pretty basic tasks.

-This means that even missing only a couple of hours of sleep a night really adds up if you do it every night.
-In other words, sleep debt is cumulative, and neither participant had any right in trying to perform tasks, such as driving a car.
-What’s more, Don was so tired that he couldn’t even properly evaluate how tired he was, which makes his sleep debt even more dangerous.
+Y: Exactly.
+So that means that even missing only a couple of hours of sleep a night really adds up if you do it every night.
+In other words, sleep debt is cumulative, and right now, you have no more business going out there and driving a car than Bob does.
+What's more, you're so tired right now that you can't even properly evaluate how tired you are, which makes your sleep debt even more dangerous.